ConYel/my_site_two/README.md

 I think the saddest people always try their hardest to make people happy because they know what it's like to feel absolutely worthless and they don't want anyone else to feel like that.
 ― Robin Williams

+Oppressors can tyrannize only when they achieve a standing army, an enslaved press, and a disarmed populace.
+― James Madison